juberiya1ajaz/Hackerland/README.md

 - React Js: For frontend
 - Solidity: For building a smart contract
+- IPFS: Metadata storage
-- Hedera: For building secure chatrooms and deploying a smart contract
+- Hedera: For building secure chatrooms
 - Tailwind: For styling and animations

 ## 🔐 Best Blockchain Project Using Hedera

-We are using Hedera’s testnet to **build secure chatrooms and deploy smart contracts** for our app.
+We are using Hedera’s testnet to **build secure chatrooms** for our app.
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications

 ## 🛠 Best Hardware Hack Sponsored by Digi-Key